odockal/podman-desktop-qe/docs/scenarios/kind/kind-testing-scenarios.md

     * powershell: `podman machine set --rootful`
 * Restart podman machine and try to create Kind cluster -> Now it should work

+4. Start Podman
+5. Verify that podman is running in Settings -> Resources

 ### Mac OS Kind integration in Podman Desktop
 1. Install Podman Desktop using brew
 * `brew install podman-desktop`
 2. Run Podman Desktop and Install Podman
-3. Initialize podman
+3. Initialize and start podman
-4. ToDo - same steps as for windows?
+4. Verify that resources shows podman machine running

 ### Scenario and verification steps - same for all platforms
 1. Install Kind binary